-SS/SCS/SB 605 - This act increases the assessed valuation a county must maintain in order to move into a higher classification.
+This section increases the assessed valuation a county must maintain in order to move into a higher classification.
 The assessed valuation for counties of the first classification is increased from \$600 million to \$900 million.
 The assessed valuation for counties of the second classification is increased from \$450 million to \$600 million.
 All counties with an assessed valuation of less than \$600 million will be counties of the third classification.
 However, counties of the second classification, which on August 28, 2010 have had an assessed valuation of at least \$600 million for at least one year may, by resolution, instead choose to be a county of the first classification.